ArceLopera/PHPRefresher/docs/Moodle/phpMoodleXMLDB.md

 2. **Select or Create a New XML File**:

     - If you already have an `install.xml` file, you can load it into the editor.
-    - Otherwise, you can create a new XML file by selecting the appropriate option.
+    - The XMLDB tool will generate the `install.xml` file based on your definitions.
+Otherwise, you can create a new XML file by selecting the appropriate option.
+To first create a `install.xml` go to your project an add a db folder.
+After doing that the [Create] option will be accessible.
+Then, press [Load] so you can then [Edit].
+Remember always to save to reflect all the changes made.
+Also [add mandatory persistent fields].

 #### Step 2: Creating a New Table